 Rachel is passionate about combating climate change and inequality.
 She has a wide variety of working experience, such as being a climate change researcher at The University of Auckland.
 Rachel has worked in advocacy as a youth delegate to the United Nations Climate Change Negotiations.
 She has been trained to provide science-based policy recommendations by New Zealand’s Prime Minister’s Chief Science Advisor.
 She is also starting her own business, in which she will run outdoor education and science (both mainstream and Mātauranga Māori science) programs for high-school girls in New Zealand with the goal of encouraging them into STEMM careers.

-Senior Research Performance Data Analyst, Edith Cowan University
+Senior Data Scientist, Edith Cowan University

 Perth, Western Australia

 Rebecca is a geographer and data scientist from a small coastal town in Western Australia.
 Loving science and maps, she completed her PhD in Geography from the University of Toronto.
 Her research ranges from remote sensing of agriculture and water to health and bibliometrics.
 Rebecca enjoys visualising patterns in data and communicating the stories they tell about people and the environment.
 She is also an avid crafter and loves projects which link art and science.
 Through Homeward Bound Rebecca wishes to use her skills to communicate the challenges we face as a planet and empower others to help make a difference.